 Whether the Commonwealth can make a bounty dependent upon the uniform conditions being fulfilled, when those conditions appertain to a sphere of law beyond the power of the Commonwealth, is a question not unconnected with the points at issue in Barger’s case (6 C.L.R.
 41).
 It is significant that the dissenting judgments of Isaacs and Higgins, J.J., in that case really mark the birth in the High Court of those principles of interpretation which ultimately triumphed in the Engineers case (28 C.L.R.
 129).
 How far the High Court would now follow the majority decision in Barger’s case is therefore open to doubt.

 Assuming, however, the correctness of the Barger decision, as I have for the purposes of this Opinion, that case bears a marked distinction from the present problem.
 The legislation then under consideration, although passed under the guise of the excise power, was undoubtedly intended to secure the observance of certain standards of industrial conditions.
-According to the majority of the High Court, it was not a law with respect to taxation.
+According to the majority of the High Court, it was not a law with respect

 To insert a condition, which must be observed before a bounty may be paid, would not, however, mean that the bounty legislation would cease to be a law with respect to the granting of bounties.